DappDevs/presentations/content/ethereum-background.md

 disagree on the state.

-Each transaction is applied in the order it was received, and since each node is synchronized by block, all transactions are applied independantly and do not affect each other.
+Each transaction is applied in the order it was received, and since each node is synchronized by block, all transactions are applied independently and do not affect each other.
 That is not to say that the order of the transactions is not important, but that all nodes agree on the order of the transactions and how to apply them.

 Lastly, thanks to the durability of the network, if even one of the tens of thousands of Ethereum nodes is still up and running, then the network is live and doesn't lose data.
-The uptime of Ethereum is almost 100%!
+The up-time of Ethereum is almost 100%!

 ---